 This package allows you to make counters depend on the current chapter/section number.

-The advantage compared to rich-counter is that it is more efficient and you stick with native counters.
+The advantage compared to rich-counters is that you stick with native counter

 Showcase